croatech/filtering/README.md

 end

 ```
-There are required private methods:
+There are private methods:

 `relation` is an ActiveRecord initial relation which must be filtered

-`plain_acessible_params` array of params for auto-filtering by `where`, so if you have `%i[city age]` will be called `User.where(city: city).where(age: age)`
+`plain_acessible_params` array of params for an auto-filtering by `where`, so if you have `%i[city age]` will be called `User.where(city: city).where(age: age)`

 `complex_acessible_params` array of params for filters with custom logic.
-If you have some params in that method you have to create methods for those custom filters by format: `filter_by_{param}`
+If you have some params in that method you have to create methods for those custom filters with format: `filter_by_{param}`

 ### Calling
-Feel free to call new service wherever you want.
-For example in controller:
+Controller usage example:

 ```
 def index
   render json: Filters::OffersFilter.new(params, params[:page]).call
 end
 ```
-If you don't use caminari just delete page from initializer
+If you don't use Kaminari just delete page from initializer

 ## License